t3rm1n4l/GoRaiRpc/README.md

 #### DO NOT USE IN PRODUCTION (YET)

 ### Installing
-To start using GoRaiRpc, install Go 1.8 or above and run `go get`:
+* Go 1.8 or above
+* Raiblock wallet 9.0 or above with rpc enabled in config.json
+* Run `go get`:
 ```sh
 $ go get -u github.com/devmahno/GoRaiRpc
 ```